 Arriving at a Value Conclusion

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Alaska Real Estate Appraisal will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from applicable approaches, an appraiser is ready to state an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's value.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+It all comes down to this, an appraiser from Alaska Real Estate Appraisal will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.